Who This Helps

 |---|---|---|

-| Eligibility | Open to most nationalities for leisure travel | Available to select nationalities, often during specific periods |
+| Eligibility | Open to most nationalities for leisure travel. | Primarily for tourists from low COVID-19 risk countries. |

-| Employer Requirements | Not applicable | Not applicable |
+| Employer Requirements | Not applicable. | Not applicable. |

 Path to Permanent Residence